aquivere/taskit/README.md

 1. Git clone this repo and open it in Xcode.
 2. Run the program through the Xcode simulator, which will simulate how the app performs on a phone.

 To run it on a phone, a Macbook with Xcode, and an iPhone are required.
-There is a chance of issues occurring during the process, due to the bundle identifier and the signing & capabilities.
+There is a chance of issues occurring during the process, which will prevent it from being launched on a phone, due to the bundle identifier and the signing & capabilities.
 However, if you wish to proceed, please follow these instructions:
 1. Git clone this repo and open it in Xcode.
 In ToDoList's "Signing & Capabilities", you may need to change your team to your own Apple account.
 2. Connect iPhone to laptop through USB.
 3. In the Product tab, choose Destination and set it to your iPhone.